antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

  - Link in `Views/Home/Shared/_Layout.cshtml`

 Before you start modifying the sources the first thing you should do is to create a new parameter, `EnableContactPage`, in the `template.json` file.
-In the snippet below you can see what needs to be added for this new parameter.
+In the following snippet you can see what needs to be added for this new parameter.

 ```
 "EnableContactPage":{